scikit-hep/awkward/docs/user-guide/how-to-filter-ragged.md

 index.type.show()
 ```

-Let's see what slicing `array` with this ragged index looks like:
+Let's see what slicing `array` with this awkward index looks like:

 ```{code-cell} ipython3
 array[index]